 When I was a little kid, I loved taking my toys apart.

-This childish act of destruction was fueled by my desire to understand how things worked.
+This childish act of destruction, fueled by my desire to understand how things worked.
 It’s almost as if I couldn’t play with the toy until I knew what it was made of and how all of its pieces fit together.

-Inanimate objects weren’t the only subjects of my inquisitive mind.
-I was notorious for striking up conversations with strangers, often asking very personal questions, to get to the root of who they were, and if I could trust them.
+Inanimate objects weren’t the only subjects of my curious mind.
+I was notorious for conversing with strangers, often asking deeply personal questions to understand who they were and if I could trust them.

 According to my mom, I never had a problem making new friends on the playground.
 I’d even go out of my way to introduce kids to each other so that we could all play together.